jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * Searchable Resource Type: ips
 * Related Resource Type: rpki1_roa
 * Property: startAddress
 * Description: The server supports the IP search based on the starting IP address (a.k.a.
-CIDR prefix) of the CIDR address block of an associated RPKI ROA.
+CIDR prefix) of a CIDR address block of an associated RPKI ROA.
 * Registrant Name: IETF
 * Registrant Contact Information: iesg@ietf.org